 Buckwheat flour has an earthy, nutty taste and ranges from reddish-pink in color to dark brown.
 Depending on the brand and where their flour originates from, you'll find various colors of buckwheat flour.
 The flour used in this recipe is a dark brown, whereas the buckwheat I used in my Zucchini Banana Buckwheat Muffins was light in color.

-Buckwheat is quite nutrient dense as far as baking flours go.
+As far as baking flours go, buckwheat is quite nutrient dense.
 It contains fairly high amounts of manganese, copper, magnesium, dietary fiber and phosphorus.
 In addition, the protein in buckwheat is a high quality protein, containing all eight essential amino acids, including lysine.
 (1)

 How to Make Buckwheat Banana Bread